-The Heart Institute of Northwest Ohio was a state-of-the-art 54,000 square foot medical facility that housed five different tenants.
-This project was the recipient of 3 distinguished awards given Associated Builders & Contractors (ABC):
+The Heart Institute of Northwest Ohio was a state-of-the-art 54,000 square foot medical facility housed five different tenants.
+This project was the recipient of 3 distinguished awards given by Associated Builders & Contractors (ABC):

 - Members Building Together from the Ohio Valley Associated Builders & Contractors